 In using classic war imagery, Lichtenstein can reach out to a specific audience.
 He reaches out to the audience that feels passionately about war.
 Through this work, he also brings to mind issues relating to war heroes and the dangers they overcome.

 Therefore, the audience is left to wonder whether the pilot survived the explosion.
 Did he eject himself out of the burning, exploding aircraft successfully?
 These questions – and more – probably run through the audience’s mind.

 Changes to the original

 Lastly, it’s worth mentioning that Lichtenstein’s version is a slight departure from the original.
-In this painting, he makes the plane and the explosion it suffers the central foci of the work.
+In this painting, he makes the plane and the explosion the central focus.
 On the contrary, the original work was part of a narrative.

 One has to return to the original to discover the answers to all the questions above.
 Furthermore, Lichtenstein’s piece is also remarkable for its use of linear patterns and presenting more formality.